DiyMediaServer

 ssh-copy-id user@server_address

-This command does all the heavy lifting for you.
-It copies your public key and adds it to the right place on the server.
+This does all the heavy lifting for you.
+It copies your public key and appends it to the right place on the server.

 Manual method (when you want control):